Propagation of weakly advantageous mutations in cancer cell population: Methods

-In order to derive equations describing the dynamics of mean numbers of mutations we start by considering frequencies of cell types.
+We describe mutation wave traveling in cancer cells population by deriving dynamics of the change of mean number of mutations $\chi_{f}(t)$.
+In order to derive equations describing the change of mean numbers of mutations over time we start by considering frequencies of cell types.
 We first differentiate both sides of Eq~(\ref{eq:freq_fit}) to obtain

 By substituting Eq~(\ref{eq:pop_size_eq_fit}) and Eq~(\ref{eq:master_fit}) in the above equation we get the set of differential equations describing dynamics of $\nu_{l}(t)$